alec-kr/i3wm-files/README.md

 # LinuxStuff
-Scripts and configurations for my Linux system
+This repository contains scripts and configurations for my Linux system.
+(Ubuntu 20.04 LTS)